Triathlon England Awards 2025 Winner

 Parking

-Parking is at Putsborough Beach, it is a large independently run car park directly next to the transition area and currently charges £12 per car per day (please car share where possible).
+Parking is at Putsborough Beach, it is a large independently run car park directly next to the transition area, we have a dedicated car park specifically for the Croyde Ocean Tri and currently charges £14 per car per day (please car share where possible).
+We do not have any control over the cost.
 Free parking for season pass holders.

 What time is the race briefing?